-A trick we learned while getting this recipe from Alabama native Alma Lambert is to make an extra top crust along with the cobbler.
+A trick we learned while getting this recipe is to make an extra top crust along with the cobbler.
 This way you can replace the quickly eaten up original, making two cobblers out of one.

 - 3⁄4 cup plus 1 tbsp. vegetable shortening